xpander-ai/xpander-sdk/API_python.md

 def load_xpander_tools() -> typing.List[typing.Any]
 ```

-Loads the tools available from the Xpander agent.
+Loads the tools available from the xpanderAI agent.

 ##### `tools` <a name="tools" id="xpander-sdk.XpanderClient.tools"></a>